 Latest Posts

 Your Bank and Business Financing – Reality Check

-2) Soft Costs – banks also will normally not cover “soft” costs like labor, warrantees, consulting, and installation, which means these costs come out of your pocket.
-An equipment finance company will cover 100% of the equipment price, including “soft” costs, and some projects can be financed with 100% “soft” costs, which no bank would ever consider.
+2) Soft Costs—Banks also normally do not cover “soft” costs like labor, warrantees, consulting, and installation, which means these costs come out of your pocket.
+An equipment finance company will cover 100% of the equipment price, including “soft” fees, nd some projects can be financed with 100% “soft” costs, which no bank would ever consider.

-3) Interest Rates – this is the most popular question in the finance world; what’s my rate?
+3) Interest Rates – this is the most popular question in the finance world: what’s my rate?
 If the bank requires a 30% deposit in a fixed account, then that automatically raises a 5% interest rate to a 20% rate.
-Now people will argue that you get that deposited money back at the end of the term, but that is money you do not have access to and has an opportunity cost associated with it.
+People will argue that you get that deposited money back at the end of the term, but that is money you do not have access to and has an opportunity cost.
 On the other hand, equipment finance companies target their financing rates between 3-5% for cities and 7-9% for commercial financing, which is a real fixed rate and not under-stated as the bank rates can be; thus, independent finance company rates are very competitive with “true” bank rates.

 Related Articles :

-4) Process Speed – banks often take weeks to review and approve a finance request, while independent finance companies normally only take a few days and can work much more quickly.
-Finance underwriters only review business financing, while a bank has other types of requests clogging their channel.
-Banks also have many more levels of approval and review to pass, while independent finance companies normally only have two, underwriting and credit committee.
+4) Process Speed—Banks often take weeks to review and approve a finance request, while independent finance companies normally only take a few days and can work much more quickly.
+Finance underwriters only review business financing, while banks have other types of requests clogging their channel.
+Banks also have many more approval and review levels to pass, while independent finance companies normally only have two underwriting and credit committees.
 Even with complicated deals, the finance company’s process is always faster.

-5) Guarantee – banks require, as a standard part of their documentation, a blanket lien on all assets; both personal and business assets are used as a guarantee against default on loan.
-Therefore, your business assets, home, car, and a boat can all be on the line when entering into a bank transaction.
-This may also be the case with an equipment financing company, but if your business operation is solvent, only your business will be listed as collateral and not your personal assets; this is known as a “corp only” approval.
+5) Guarantee – banks require, as a standard part of their documentation, a blanket lien on all assets; personal and business assets are used as a guarantee against default on loans.
+Therefore, your business assets, home, car, and boat can all be on the line when entering a bank transaction.
+This may also be the case with an equipment financing company, but if your business operation is solvent, only your business will be listed as collateral, not your assets; this is known as a “corp only” approval.

 6) Monitoring – banks require yearly “re-qualifying” of all their business accounts.
-On the anniversary date of your loan each year, you must submit requested financial documents to assure the bank that everything is going well and nothing has negatively affected your business.
-Finance companies do not require anything during the term of the loan or finance as long as the monthly payments are made on time.
+On the anniversary date of your loan each year, you must submit the requested financial documents to assure the bank that everything is going well and nothing has negatively affected your business.
+Finance companies do not require anything during the loan term or finance as long as the monthly payments are made on time.
 Nobody will be checking into your business or policing what you do.

+Latest Posts